liffiton/Gen-Ed/README.md

      class context (e.g. for free queries).
    - `SYSTEM_MODEL_SHORTNAME`: Name from the application database of the model to be used outside of a class context.  `GPT-5.6 Luna` is a good default.
-   - `DEFAULT_CLASS_MODEL_SHORTNAME`: Name from the application database for the default model to be used in new classes (can be configured after creating the class).  `GPT-5.6 Luna` is a good default.

 *Optionally*, if you want to allow logins from 3rd party authentication providers, set any of the following pairs with IDs/secrets obtained from